 Kota – Coaching Hub of India

-Kota city of Rajasthan is also called the “Coaching City” of modern India.
+This city of Rajasthan is also called the “Coaching City” of modern India.
 Lakhs of students from all over the country come here to prepare for big exams like NEET, IIT-JEE.
-All the coaching institutes here like Allen, Resonance, Vibrant, Career Point etc. have made Kota a huge brand in the field of education.
-However, the stressful education system here and incidents of suicide by students have also made Kota quite famous.
+All the coaching institutes here like Allen, Resonance, Vibrant, Career Point etc. have made it a huge brand in the field of education.
+However, the stressful education system here and incidents of suicide by students have also made it quite famous.

 Food in Kota